-One of the biggest upgrades in the Adrenaline GTS 19 the GuideRails holistic support system.
+One of the biggest changes in the Adrenaline GTS are the GuideRails holistic support system, first introduced in 2018’s version.
 This system helps minimize impact on the knees while running by subtly guiding your feet toward a stronger stride and alignment.

 Brooks has added its new DNA Loft crash pad to the shoe.
 This provides much-improved durability in the cushioning, which will prolong the life of the shoe.
 If there is a downside to this, it’s that it does seem to be firmer than the previous version.

 The durable rubber outsole is great on any terrain, including wet surfaces.
 The upper mesh has been improved to provide better comfort and sleeker style.

 - Support system intended to decrease knee injury

 - Best for those with a flat or medium arch